BIRTH STORY: Peggy's Home Birth in a Birth Pool

 Back in the pool, Becky’s colleague, Emma, arrived and at that time everything that happened was a blur.
 I started feeling the need to push but this was something I hadn’t practised that much of.
 All of the pain came out through me screaming through my throat.
 I have to admit that I did come out of my zone and had to be coached in how to push by Becky and Emma.
 They were absolutely incredible.

 I was on my knees in the pool leaning over the side when the pressure in my abdomen started building again.
 Emma suggested I change positions so I lay back on to my left side.
 That must’ve done it and all of a sudden with my next push the baby’s head was crowning.
 I was asked if I wanted to reach down to feel it.
-I briefly reached down and could feel this little cone shaped hairy thing!
+I briefly reached down and could feel this little cone-shaped hairy thing!
 My next contraction and the head was out.
 In between that one and the following one I could feel the baby’s head turning, it was the oddest thing I have ever felt and I remember thinking it was like a little alien!
 My next push I went hell for leather and all of a sudden she was here!

 HELLO LITTLE ONE

 At 17:23, Peggy was born and changed our lives forever.
 The midwives both brought her up out of the water, unwrapping the cord that was wrapped twice around her neck.
-Mark and I were then able to both look to find out that we had the most beautiful baby girl.
+Mark and I were then both able to look to find out that we had the most beautiful baby girl.
 She was so calm and didn’t make a sound, just calmly rested on my chest.
-She was covered in thick vernex all over and had a big head of hair.
+She was covered in thick vernix all over and had a big head of hair.
 All I remember saying was how tiny she was!
 We were instantly in love.

 The feelings I had were (and still are) indescribable and so overwhelming.
-After about 5 minutes, the placenta followed (with no injection) and then we got out of the pool and got to rest on the sofa.
+After about five minutes, the placenta followed (with no injection) and then we got out of the pool and got to rest on the sofa.
 It wasn’t long before Peggy managed to find her way onto my boob and started to feed.
 Such an incredible feeling!
 I had to have a couple of internal stitches as she came so quickly (23 minutes of pushing) but I was cuddling my brand new daughter so I didn’t have a care in the world.

 THE MOST INCREDIBLE FEELING

 Looking back now, I still can’t quite believe I managed to give birth with no pain relief.
-It’s just testament to how hypnobirthing really works!
+It’s just testament to how Hypnobirthing really works!
 I would be lying if I said I didn’t feel any pain.
 It was one of the hardest things I’ve ever done but I am so proud of myself for doing it.
 I would definitely do it all over again if I had to.

 A huge thank you to Hannah and Mark for sharing Peggy’s birth story with us.